winitzki/CocoaJoin/README.md

 	consume a(x) & b(y) => print x; print y; inject b(x+y)

 and let's suppose that no other reactions can consume `a` or `b`.
-Having defined this reaction, we can inject 5 copies of the molecule `a` and 3 copies of the molecule `b`, each with some random values, for example:
+After defining this reaction, let us inject 5 copies of the molecule `a` and 3 copies of the molecule `b`, each with some random values, for example:

 	inject a(10), a(2), a(4), a(21), a(156);
 	inject b(1), b(1), b(1);